 I was born in Tucker, Georgia but raised in New Bern, NC.
 I joined the U.S. Army in 2011 and served six years as an airborne infantryman stationed in Ft.
 Richardson, Alaska.
 After my service with active duty, I started attending college at Craven community college while serving in the North Carolina National Guard.
 I earned an associate in arts degree in 2019 and after that, I attended and passed BLET.

 Recently, I have moved to the Vanceboro area and the community here have all made me feel right at home.
 It certainly takes a village to be able to sustain the way of life that Vanceboro has built, and I am very proud to be a part of the team that makes it happen.
 I am very much looking forward to, and excited to be starting my law enforcement career in the Vanceboro Police Department.

 James Jenkins Jr.

 I was born in New Bern and moved to the Vanceboro area in 2002.
 I started working as a Police Officer with the Vanceboro Police Department in April of 2010 after graduating from Basic Law Enforcement Training at Beaufort Community College.
-In January of 2011 I was promoted to Corporal for the Vanceboro Police Department.
-I served the police department as a traffic officer, investigator and evidence officer.
+I serve the police department as a traffic officer, investigator and evidence officer.
 My training and continuing education consist of objectives to keep the Town of Vanceboro safe and to strive to make it a great place to work and live.
 I have had training in crime scene management, speed measurement, standardized field sobriety testing, and training to perform chemical analyses of the breath to determine alcohol concentration to enforce driving while impaired.